 Many workplace pension schemes will now charge you for any additional administration work that goes into splitting pension rights on divorce - particularly in Defined Benefit schemes where the calculation is not straightforward.
 This charge may be hundreds of pounds depending on the amount of extra work involved.

-There is more detailed information about divorce and pensions on: The Pensions Advisory Service - see their factsheet entitled ‘When a Relationship Ends’ and the Money Advice Service.
+There is more detailed information about divorce and pensions on The Pensions Advisory Service and the Money Advice Service websites.

 Expression of wish